Safety is a priority

 Rate of sickness absence

-Sickness absence was 4.2 per cent in 2015, which was somewhat higher than in the industry as a whole.
+Sickness absence was 4.2 per cent in 2017, which is on a par with previous years.

 Long-term absence (more than 60 days)

 Ten years ago the rate of long-term absence was around 4 per cent.
-In 2015 it stood at 1.8 per cent.
-The large workforce reductions in recent years have been accomplished in many cases through early retirement, which has also contributed to the lower rate of long-term absence.
+In 2017 it stood at 2.0 per cent.
 Researchers claim that people who are fit for work need a rate of absence of 1–2 per cent to recover from serious illnesses.
 Holmen is within this range.

 Holmen annually measures what is known as the good-health index.
 This is a measure of the proportion of employees who have not had a day of sick leave during a calendar year.
-The good-health index for 2015 was 48 per cent.
-The Group offers its employees a range of preventive healthcare activity options.
+The good-health index for 2017 was 49 per cent.

 Company health service